 In tomatoes, dark, water-soaked lesions are formed on leaves with the lesions gradually growing from the leaves/margins of the plant towards the centre.
 Lesions then develop into brown, dark patches which become brittle as soon as they dry out.
 These lesions also develop in the stems and fruits of the crop.

 Blight in potatoes are potentially caused by diseased potatoes dumped on the farm or infected seeds, and unharvested potatoes abandoned to rot in the soil all of which have the potential to grow the following season.

 How to Prevent Blight in Tomatoes and Potatoes

 Blight can indeed cause serious worries for potato and tomato farmers, as a blighted crop is an unsellable one.
 The ease in which the disease can spread is more of a concern to all growers.
 A thorough crop management programme with the ability to take appropriate action is key to a successful harvest year after year.

 The planting of resistant varieties of potato and tomato plants is, naturally, the most viable method of avoiding blight.
 No plant carries 100% resistance, and so good crop management is still required.

 Examples of resistant potatoes include Elba, Sarpo Mira, Orla, Colleen, Golden Wonder, Kerr’s Pink, Record and Defender.
 Other varieties like Allegany, Rosa and Sebago have also been shown to possess some resistance.

 For tomatoes, there is a higher risk of the disease being spread around, even amongst resistant varieties.
 Some of the blight-resistant tomato varieties include 'Pruden's Purple', 'Matt's Wild Cherry' and 'Mr. Stripey'.

-Keep the Disease Out of Your Garden
+Keep the Disease Out of the Growing Area

 Choose the Right Site and Soil Conditions